Lynne Rienner Publishers Logo

 David K. Ryden and Jeffrey Polet, editors

 Does federal funding of a church's welfare-to-work program constitute government endorsement of a particular religion?
 Do religious organizations that accept public funds lose the legal autonomy needed to preserve their religious identity and mission?
-Wading into the constitutional battle over whether government can/should enlist the help of religious organizations in delivering social services, More >
+Wading into the constitutional battle over whether government can/should enlist the help of religious organizations in delivering social More >

 Sanctioning Religion?: Politics, Law, and Faith-Based Public Services